smeinecke/apt-repo-action/readme.md

 ### `public_key`

-GPG public key for APT repo
+GPG public key for APT repo, not needed if public.key file found in repository

 ### `key_passphrase`